dapr/quickstarts/4.pub-sub/README.md

 2. Run `kubectl apply -f .` which will deploy our publisher and two subscriber microservices.
 It will also apply the redis configuration we set up in the last step.
 3. Run `kubectl get pods` to see each pod being provisioned.
 4. Run `kubectl get svc -w` to get the external IP exposed by our `react-form` microservice.
 This may take a minute.
-   > **Note:** Minikube user cannot see the external IP.
+   > **Note:** Minikube users cannot see the external IP.
 Instead, you can use `minikube service [service_name]` to access loadbalancer without external IP.

 ### Use the Sample

 1. Copy the external IP from the last step into your browser and observe the same React form that we saw locally!

-    **For Minikube user**, execute the below command to open calculator on your browser
+    **For Minikube users**, execute the below command to open calculator on your browser
     ```
     $ minikube service react-form
     ```